-They are also not merely Mahakartas, but Mahatyagis.
-Their renunciation is not a renunciation of something, as in the case of people who imagine that they have done this kind of tyaga, this renunciation or that renunciation.
-Someone might have renounced salt or chilli, or a family or a pension, and so on.
-These kinds of tyagas also are known as renunciations, but Mahatyaga is a renunciation of everything.
-That is to say, it is a total renunciation of whatever we consider to be existing.
-The word Sannyasa implies a renunciation, but the word does not tell us what it is that is to be renounced.
-Without knowing what is the object that is to be renounced, people imagine that they have to renounce their family, their land and property, their bank balance, their relationship with friends, and this and that.
-But, this Mahatyaga does not mean this kind of small renunciation that we have in our minds.
+They are also not merely mahakartas, but mahatyagis.
+Their renunciation is not a renunciation of something, as in the case of people who imagine that they have made this kind of tyaga, this renunciation or that renunciation.
+Someone might have renounced salt or chili, or a family or a pension, and so on and so forth.
+These kinds of tyagas also are known as renunciations, but mahatyaga is a renunciation of everything.
+That is to say, a total renunciation of whatever you consider to be as existing.
+The word sannyasa implies renunciation, but the word does not tell you what it is that is to be renounced.
+Without knowing what is the object that is to be renounced, people imagine that they have to renounce their family, their land and property, their bank balance, and their relationship with friends, and this and that.
+But, this mahatyaga does not mean this kind of small renunciation that we have in our minds.

-It is the renunciation of the very idea of there being a world outside the sense organs.
+It is the renunciation of the very idea of there being a world outside in the sense organs.
 Who can have such a renunciation?
-Does the world exist before us?
+Does the world exist before you?
 Even to a renunciate, the world exists in front of the eyes.
-But, in Mahatyaga, it does not exist in front of oneself.
+But, in mahatyaga, it does not exist in front of oneself.
 Where does it exist then?
 It has merged into the very perceiver’s universal vision of life.
-This is impossible to conceive, because if the renunciation still maintains the consciousness of there being a world outside, there is a likelihood of, one day or the other, reverting to the belief that the world is worthwhile and it would not be improper to maintain some kind of personal relationship with it.
-This Mahatyagi has no necessity to maintain a relationship with the world, because he himself has become one with it.
-So, when he beholds the world, we do not know whether he is beholding the world outside or seeing himself as the world.
+Impossible to conceive, because if the renunciation still maintains the consciousness of there being a world outside, there is a likelihood of, one day or the other, reverting to the belief that the world is worthwhile and it would be not improper to maintain some kinds of personal relationship with the world.

-How many people in the world can think in this manner?
-And, it is also worth knowing whether there is any benefit in maintaining an awareness of this kind, or if this is only a scriptural dictum.
-If we have a little common sense and a little capacity to think impartially, we will know what a grand benefit it would be for us to make the world our own rather than keep it as a segregated object to be dealt with by our sense organs.
+How many people in this world can think in this manner?
+And, it is also worth knowing whether there is any benefit in maintaining an awareness of this kind, or this is only a scriptural dictum.
+If you have a little common sense and a little capacity to think impartially, you will know what a grand benefit it would be for you to make the world your own rather than keep it as a segregated object to be dealt with by your sense organs.

 The world is to be renounced by being the world itself.
-We need to know what kind of renunciation this is.
+Do you know what kind of renunciation this is?
 Is it a renunciation at all?
-Yes.
-No renunciation can be equal to this, and nothing beyond this can be conceived.
+Yes, no renunciation can be equal to this, and nothing beyond this can be conceivable.
 By being the world, one has renounced the world.

-Hence, Gurudev Swami Sivanandaji Maharaj, and many others of his category, have been designated as Mahakartas, Mahatyagis and Mahabhoktas.
-We call them Godmen, or sometimes we say Mangods.
-All the gods are within them, so we call them Mangods, because they look like man with all the gods inside them.
-So, they are Mangods; or, they are Godmen because God has entered them.
+So, Gurudev Swami Sivanandaji Maharaj, like many others of his category, have been designated as mahakartas, mahatyagis and mahabhoktas.
+We call them God-men, or sometimes we say man-Gods.
+All the gods are within them, so we call them man-Gods, because they look like man but all the gods inside them so they are man-Gods.
+Or they are God-men because God has entered them.

 He used to tell some of us that his teaching consists in his behaviour.
-He did not speak much, and if anyone, any chela, asked him, “Gurudev, please instruct us,” he would say, “See what I do.”
-Their being is a teaching, their behaviour is an instruction, and their doing is a path-maker to lead every one of the disciples along that direction of doing—which ought to be a comprehensive doing, and not a binding doing.
+He did not speak much, and if anyone, any chela asked him, “Gurudev, please instruct us” he would say, “See what I do.”
+Their being is a teaching, their behaviour is an instruction, and their doing is a pathmaker for every one of the disciples, to lead oneself along that direction of doing, which ought to be a comprehensive doing, and not a binding doing.
 It is necessary to work, but it is not necessary to work in such a way that work binds.
 It is necessary to do service in as many ways as possible, but not service that will affect one’s welfare.